 - 6. The storage medium shall have sufficient capacity and capability to guarantee the integrity, the authenticity and the confidentiality of the data.
-The data stored shall be accessible in contactless form and secured as provided for in Decision C(2018)7767.
+The data stored shall be accessible in contactless form and secured as provided for in Implementing Decision C(2018) 7767 as amended by Implementing Decision C(2021) 3726.
 Member States shall exchange the information necessary to authenticate the storage medium and to access and verify the biometric data referred to in paragraph 5. - 7.
 Children under the age of 12 years may be exempt from the requirement to give fingerprints.